 I thoroughly enjoyed collaborating with Catherine on the Dance for Parkinson’s Symposium.
 An event not short of its complexities, Catherine kept the project on track with her patient and meticulous methods of project management, open and assertive communication skills, and her kind and generous spirit.
 She is lovely to work with and I hope we work together again soon.

-I have conducted the independent evaluation of the Great Art Quest since 2014 to measure the impact of project and its operational effectiveness.
+I conducted the independent evaluation of the Great Art Quest from 2014 to 2017 to measure the impact of project and its operational effectiveness.
 The project introduces primary school children to the visual arts by bringing together schools, local galleries, professional artists and storytellers.

-Each year the project engages 16 primary schools and four galleries.
-I create a framework and methodology for the evaluation, which encompasses all stages of the project, from initial INSET days, through gallery visits and school workshops to the finale events.
-A range of techniques are used to engage pupils, practitioners, teachers and gallery staff in order to meet the relevant evaluation needs.
-These include focus groups with pupils, interviews with teachers and practitioners, session observations and photography.
+Each year the project engaged 16 primary schools and four galleries.
+I created a framework and methodology for the evaluation, which encompassed all stages of the project, from initial INSET days, through gallery visits and school workshops to the finale events.
+A range of techniques were used to engage pupils, practitioners, teachers and gallery staff in order to meet the relevant evaluation needs.
+These included focus groups with pupils, interviews with teachers and practitioners, session observations and photography.

-Since 2015, the project has also been explored through the lens of Arts Council England’s Quality Principles; seven principles for work by, with and for children and young people in arts and culture.
+From 2015, the project was also explored through the lens of Arts Council England’s Quality Principles; seven principles for work by, with and for children and young people in arts and culture.